ivangfr/knative-minikube-environment/helloworld-go/README.md

 ## Start Minikube and install Knative

-First of all, start `Minikube` and install `Knative` as explained at [Start Environment](https://github.com/ivangfr/knative-minikube-environment#start-environment) in the main README.
+First, start `Minikube` and install `Knative` as explained at [Start Environment](https://github.com/ivangfr/knative-minikube-environment#start-environment) in the main README.

 ## Install helloworld-go Service